Skip to content

 Phase 2 (2022–2023): Specialized vector databases emerged — Pinecone, Weaviate, Qdrant, Chroma.
 Each took a different philosophy: Pinecone chose fully managed with zero operational overhead; Weaviate chose open-source with a rich feature set; Qdrant chose performance; Chroma chose simplicity for developers.

 Phase 3 (2024–Present): The category matured.
 Production concerns emerged: multi-tenancy, hybrid search (vector + keyword), real-time updates, and cost at scale.
 The choice between managed and self-hosted became primarily a cost and compliance question rather than a capability question.
+Meanwhile, cloud AI platforms like AWS Bedrock, Vertex AI, and Azure added their own managed vector search layers, offering another path for teams already committed to a cloud provider.

 The algorithm behind most modern vector databases is HNSW (Hierarchical Navigable Small World).
 Understanding it at a high level helps you make better decisions about database configuration and tuning.